Great American Smokeout: 2 Weeks of Plastic Toothpicks!

 My Weak "Will Muscles"

+Psychological and Emotional Warfare: Even though I began thoughtfully and methodically preparing myself for quitting smoking months before I actually set a quit date, I was in no way prepared for the feelings and emotions that were unleashed once that quit date arrived.
 I was quite taken aback by it because through all of my research and preparation leading up to the day I planned to quit smoking, I can't remember reading or hearing about one person who just totally lost it so to speak and broke down and bawled like a baby.
 Furthermore, I don't remember ever feeling that way before during my previous attempts to quit smoking.

 Social Aspect: One thing that I did not prepare for, did not really even think about for whatever reason, was the social aspect of smoking and how much I would miss that.
 I have smoked with my brother for years.
 My brother's girlfriend smokes.
 My "besties" all smoke.
 Just about everyone in my inner circle smokes!
 We all spend so much time laughing, joking, talking...socializing...all with a cigarette in our fingers!!
 Sometimes, the more we laugh, joke, and talk - the more we smoke!!

 Since the Great American Smokeout, I have been talking to my friends and family about how much I enjoy smoking with them.
-I want them to understand that just because I have made the decision to stop smoking doesn't mean that they have to (although, I truly hope they all will because it is a horrible, nasty, filthy, killer habit...hehe), and that I love them no matter if I am smoking with them or not!
+I want them to understand that just because I have made the decision to stop smoking doesn't mean that they have to (although, I truly hope they all will because it is a horrible, nasty, filthy, killer habit), and that I love them no matter if I am smoking with them or not!

 Being Home: In the months leading up to the Great American Smokeout, I quit smoking everywhere...except at home.
 Now, I find that I have the hardest time not smoking when I am home - especially, if I am not extremely busy with the kids and household duties.